Darwin Core conceptual model

 Description

-• The ultimate target of an Identification is an Organism.
-An Identification expresses an opinion by an Agent (human or otherwise) that an Organism (whether observed or inferred) was a member of the set of all Organisms that make up a Taxon, ideally based on tangible evidence.
+• An Identification expresses an opinion by an Agent (human or otherwise) that an Organism or other Material Entity (whether observed or inferred) was a member of a class within a classification scheme.
+Organism example: an Identification registers an opinion that an Organism is a member of the set of all Organisms that make up a Taxon, ideally based on verifiable evidence.
+Non-Organism Material Entity example: an Identification registers an opinion that a mineral (Material Entity) has the characteristics that qualify it to be given a specific mineral name according to a classification scheme.

 • A Taxon can occupy a rank in a hierarchical classification system.

-• There can be multiple Identifications for a single Organism, including historical ones, accepted ones, and differing opinions, each according to an Agent.
+• There can be multiple Identifications for a single Organism or other Material Entity, including historical ones, accepted ones, and differing opinions, each according to an Agent.

 • An Agent can make an Identification based on an observation of an Occurrence of an Organism without verifiable evidence.